yanick-th/edopro-customs/README.md

 ## Getting started

-To view custom cards in the deck editor, check the **"Alternative formats"** checkbox.
+To view custom cards in the EDOPro deck editor, check the **"Alternative formats"** checkbox.

 To use a deck containing custom cards, the host must have set **Allowed Cards: Anything goes**.

 All players must have the repository installed in order to play with the custom cards.

-## ⚠️ Disclaimer
+## Disclaimer

-Yu-Gi-Oh! and all related names, card designs, and game mechanics are the intellectual property of **Konami Digital Entertainment** and **Kazuki Takahashi**.
+Yu-Gi-Oh! and all related names, card designs, and game mechanics are the intellectual property of Konami Digital Entertainment.
 This project is a fan-made, non-commercial work created for personal and community enjoyment only.
 No copyright infringement is intended.